A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Computational efficiency

 In addition, the PRAS method is an example of an `embarrassingly parallel' problem, as the sampling of the polynomial functions for each species may be carried out independently in parallel and summed together at the end of the parallel computation.
 Due to this property, the gain from parallelisation is likely to be near linear with processor count and amenable to GPU acceleration.
 This would enable a larger numbers of samples to be used to mix the p-tables to reach the required accuracy, without sacrificing runtime.

-To set up a computational speed comparison, we used the same setup as the heating rate accuracy test for the 11 wavelength bands.
-We then use the AEE and RORR methods for the eight species considered above for three different Legendre node numbers, split 4+4 \citep{Showman2009, Mukherjee2023}, split 8+8 \citep{Molliere2019} and 16+16 as used in the literature.
-For the PRAS method, we use 32 spline knots with various numbers of samples of each polynomial during the mixing stage and recover 16+16 Legendre node values.
-In testing, we found that the computational efficiency of the PRAS method scales more rapidly with number of random samples, rather than the number of polynomial coefficients or spline knots.
+To set up a computational speed comparison, I used the same setup as the OLR accuracy test at $R$ = 100 with 503 wavelength bands.
+I then use the AEE and RORR methods for the eight species considered above for three different Legendre node numbers, split 4+4 \citep{Showman2009, Mukherjee2023}, split 8+8 \citep{Molliere2019} and 16+16 as used in the literature.
+For the PRAS method, I use 32 spline knots with various numbers of samples during the mixing stage and recover 16+16 Legendre node values.
+In testing, I found that the computational efficiency of the PRAS method scales more rapidly with number of random samples, rather than the number of polynomial coefficients or spline knots.
+This is due to the end step requiring to sort the convolved random samples, and with larger numbers of samples this sorting step can be a significant portion of the computational burden.
 This suggests that the evaluation of the functional representation of the opacity CDF is not the main computational expense in the PRAS methods, but rather the overall number of samples (e.g. for the same number of samples, a change from 32 to 16 spline knots does not reduce the computational burden by half.).

-We force mixing of each species in each layer and band to be performed 100 cycles and time the total execution time.
-We attempt as many numerical optimisations as possible in the python code for each method, utilising optimised libraries when available.
-In Table \ref{tab:speed}, we present the total computational time and relative time to the AEE method.
-Overall, we find that PRAS is comparable in speed to the RORR method, but more efficiently scales better when recovering more quadrature nodes.
-The number of samples used to perform the Monte Carlo integration is the main limiting factor, with 10,000 samples being around twice as slow as RORR with 16+16 quadrature nodes.
+I force mixing of each species in each layer and band to be performed 10 cycles and time the total execution time\footnote{Timings were performed on an Apple M4 Mac mini (2024)}.
+I attempt as many numerical optimisations as possible in the python code for each method, utilising optimised libraries when available.
+In Table \ref{tab:speed}, I present the total computational time and relative time to the AEE method.
+Overall, I find that PRAS is comparable in speed to the RORR method, except when a large number of samples (e.g. 10,000) is used.
+The number of samples used to perform the Monte Carlo integration is the main computational limiting factor.
+However, fully optimised versions or the potential impact of parallelisation of each scheme cannot be guaranteed, therefore the values in Table \ref{tab:speed} should be taken as indicative rather than absolute performance.